TTUNEPH2025/GN/docs/ANCA.md

     • Relapsing disease
     • PR3-ANCA"] & n19["<ins>Cyclophosamide Preferred</ins>
     • Rituximab difficult to access
-    • SCr &gt;4"] & n20@{ label: "<ins>Glucocorticoids vs Avacopan</ins>\n    • Avacopan preferred with patient's at increase risk of steroid toxicity\n    • Avacopan preferred with patient's with lower eGFR" }
+    • SCr &gt;4"] & n20@{ label: "<ins>Glucocorticoids vs avacopan</ins>\n    • Avacopan preferred with patient's at increase risk of steroid toxicity, DM I/II and osteoporosis\n    • Avacopan preferred with patient's with lower eGFR" }
-    n18 --> n21["Evaluate Disease response"]
+    n18 --> n21["Evaluate disease response"]
     n19 --> n21
     n20 --> n21
     n21 --> n22["Remission"] & n23["Resistent/Refractory"]
     n22 --> n24["Maintence Therapy"]
     n23 --> n25["On RRT after 3months of tx and no extrarenal signs/symptoms"]
-    n25 -- Yes --> n26["Consider DC of Immunotherapy"]
+    n25 -- Yes --> n26["Consider DC of immunotherapy"]
     n25 -- No --> n27["• Consider increasing glucocorticoid dosing
-    • Addition of Rituximab or Cyclophosphamide to iniatial therapy
+    • Addition of rituximab or cyclophosphamide to initial therapy
     • Consider PLEX"]
     n24 --> n28["• Rituximab
     or
-    • Azathioprine
+    • azathioprine
     or
-    • MMF or/Methotrexate (only if azathioprine not tolerated and avoid Methotrexate if eGFR &lt; 60)"] n28 --> n29["Continue therapy for any from 18months to 4 years after induction of remission"] n2@{ shape: rounded}
+    • MMF or/methotrexate (only if azathioprine not tolerated and avoid methotrexate if eGFR &lt; 60)"] n28 --> n29["Continue therapy for any from 18months to 4 years after induction of remission"] n2@{ shape: rounded}
     n1@{ shape: rounded}